Paulkit/Simple-Useful-Class-For-Android/README.md

 #### [AlertDialog Builder](#alertdialog-builder-method)

-#Using the Helper class's methods

-Very simple to use; Below code you can just simply copy and paste (remember to import library) and actually no need to pull this git:)
+This example using Helper.java as demo and you can complie and good to go.
+Still some setup need to be made by yourself (R.style.AppThemeNoActionBar for example)

 Some variable need to be initialized first
 ```java